f5devcentral/f5-rseries-training/docs/rseries_security.rst

     r10900#

-You may disable basic auth by issuing the cli command **system aaa authenitcation config basic disabled**, and then committing the change.
+You may disable basic authentication by issuing the cli command **system aaa authenitcation config basic disabled**, and then committing the change.

 .. code-block:: bash